ph-u/PhyBac_C-Capture/readmeH.md

 # Phytoplankton-bacteria coexistence systems maximise carbon yield

-This repository is the collection of scripts, programs and report(s) for the thesis project as a partial fulfillment of graduation requirement for the course.
+Scripts for the partial fulfilment of the requirements for the degree of Master of Research at Imperial College London.
+Submitted for the MRes in Computational Methods in Ecology and Evolution.

 ## License